aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 | Networking       | 3                           |
 | Spoke            | 2                           |

+**TO DO - REPLACE THE IG LINK BELOW WITH PRODUCTION VERSION**

+Please see the detailed Implementation Guide [here](https://implementationguides.kits.eventoutfitters.aws.dev/vpc-lattice-0716/networking/vpc-lattice-automated-dns-configuration.html)

+**TO DO RVIEW SECTIONS BELOW AND DECIDE WHETHER THEY NEED TO BE KEPT OR MOVED TO GITLAB BASED IG**

 Below are the instructions to deploy the automation:

 * **Step 1: Networking AWS Account**.